simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 This means it doesn’t need thousands of examples to learn well.
 By learning from just those edge cases (called support vectors) it can understand the decision boundary for each class.
 So to me, this seemed like the perfect model to use on my limited, high-dimensional labelled data.

 #### **3).
 Random Forest**

 The last model I wanted to try was Random Forest.
 This model is quite different from the other two, as it’s an ensemble model.
 Essentially, Random Forest combines results of multiple decision trees to make a final prediction, this is known as bagging.
-In the future I will do a separate blog posts introducing the different types of models!
+In the future I will do a separate blog post introducing the different types of models!

-I thought it would be interesting to try Random Forest to see if a non-linear model could capture patterns that the previous models might miss, especially if there were any patterns between features that weren’t captured by straight-line class boundaries.
+I thought it would be interesting to try Random Forest to see if a non-linear model could capture patterns that the previous models might miss, especially if there were any patterns between features that weren’t captured by straight-line boundaries.

 ## Implementation